leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ## Version Info

-This last section provides information related to the version of the LeanSwift Magento extension that's installed, as well as the version of eLink ERP Connector being used
+This last section provides information related to the version of the LeanSwift eConnect for SX.e/CSD extension that's installed, as well as the version of CenPOS addon being used

 <kbd>
 <img alt ="version info" src="../../../../ecommerce/images/eConnect-Sxe/version_info.png"></kbd>